Beata Szydło

 She successfully led the presidential campaign of Andrzej Duda, Law and Justice's nominee for President of Poland, to victory.
-In June 2015, Szydło won internal endorsement to be her party's candidate for Prime Minister at the forthcoming parliamentary election.
+In June 2015, Szydło won internal endorsement to be her party's candidate for prime minister at the forthcoming parliamentary election.
 On 25 October, Law and Justice went on to win majority government for the first time in the country's history; Szydło was duly appointed Prime Minister on 16 November by President Duda.

 She was a vocal critic of numerous European Union policies, particularly on immigration, and robustly defended her government from criticism by other EU leaders.
 During her time in office, she was ranked 31st in Forbes magazine's ranking of the world's 100 most powerful women and the 10th among the most influential female political leaders.
-In December 2017, she was forced to resign as Prime Minister after Jarosław Kaczyński, the Chairman of Law and Justice, withdrew confidence from her to continue as the party's lead election candidate within the Sejm.
-Her resignation was accepted by President Duda, who at the same time designated her deputy, Mateusz Morawiecki to be the new Prime Minister.
+In December 2017, she was forced to resign as prime minister after Jarosław Kaczyński, the Chairman of Law and Justice, withdrew confidence from her to continue as the party's lead election candidate within the Sejm.
+Her resignation was accepted by President Duda, who at the same time designated her deputy, Mateusz Morawiecki to be the new prime minister.
 Morawiecki took office three days later, and immediately appointed Szydło his Deputy Prime Minister.

 Szydło stood for the European Parliament at the 2019 European Parliament elections, and was elected to represent the constituency of Lesser Poland and Świętokrzyskie; she received the highest number of individual votes of any candidate historically in Poland.
-She subsequently resigned as Deputy Prime Minister.
+She subsequently resigned as deputy prime minister.

 Early years and education

 Szydło was born in Oświęcim and raised near Brzeszcze, where her father was a miner.
 She graduated from Jagiellonian University in Kraków in 1989 where she completed studies at the Department of Ethnography.
-In the years 1989 – 1995, she was a PhD student at the Philosophy and History Faculty of that university.
-In 1997, she completed post-graduate studies for managers of culture at Warsaw School of Economics, whereas in 2001 at Kraków University of Economics - management of local government in the European Union.
+Between 1989 and 1995, she was a PhD student at the Philosophy and History Faculty of that university.
+In 1997, Szydło completed post-graduate studies for managers of culture at Warsaw School of Economics, whereas in 2001 at Kraków University of Economics - management of local government in the European Union.